python-lapidary/lapidary-render/docs/index.md

     Generator processes data in three stages

-    1. Enhance and transform OpenAPI to a structure more close resembling python model structure
+    1. Normalize JSON Schema using set algebra (intersection, union)
-    2. Convert the enhanced OpenAPI to a metamodel
+    2. Convert OpenAPI model with the normalized schemas into a Python model
-    3. Convert the metamodel to a syntax tree
+    3. Convert the Python model to a Python syntax tree

 - [x] Client code should be simple.